 Under Peddie’s tutelage as both a head coach and an assistant, Schwaner completed his UNO career in the top-10 all-time in hits (240), doubles (48), total bases (427), slugging percentage (.606) and RBI (165).

 The 2011 season was a challenging one for the Privateers, who contested one of the nation’s toughest schedules.
 Putting together a roster without the assistance of athletic-based scholarships, Peddie directed a young squad to several key victories including a win over Smoke Laval’s North Florida team.

 Prior to his rise to the head coaching position, Peddie established himself pretty quickly on the Lakefront in three years as an assistant.
-As the UNO hitting coach, the Privateers averaged 80 home runs per year under his watch.
+As the UNO hitting coach, the Privateers averaged 80 home runs per year.